Tommie Robinson

-Tommie Robinson (born April 4, 1963) is an American football coach who is currently the running backs coach at Texas A&M University.
+Tommie Robinson (born April 4, 1963) is an American football coach who is the running backs coach at UTSA.

 Playing career

 Robinson was a three-year starter at strong safety for the Trojans.
 There he was a player on the 1984 Division II national championship team under Chan Gailey.

 Coaching career

 High school coaching

 Robinson began his coaching career at the high school level beginning in 1986 as an assistant at Woodham High School in Pensacola, Florida.
 After two years there he returned to his alma mater Central High School Red Devils in Phenix City, Alabama where he served as an assistant for three years.